Evgeniy Gabrilovich: Career

 In 2002, Gabrilovich published a research paper documenting the possibility of an IDN homograph attack, with fellow researcher Alex Gontmakher.
-In 2005, Gabrilovich earned his PhD degree in Computer Science from the Technion – Israel Institute of Technology.
-In his Ph.D. thesis, he developed a methodology for using large scale repositories of world knowledge, such as Wikipedia, as a basis for improvement of text representations.
+In 2005, Gabrilovich earned his Ph.D. in computer science from the Technion–Israel Institute of Technology.
+In his Ph.D. thesis, he developed a methodology for using large-scale repositories of world knowledge, such as Wikipedia, as a basis for the improvement of text representations.